How does solar energy work and how does it benefit us? To find out, we need to learn about solar power first!

-Solar power refers to energy derived from sunlight that is converted into electricity.
-It is one of the most widely adopted forms of renewable energy and also one of the fastest growing sectors in Australia since it is sustainable, affordable, and constant evolving for the better.
+Solar power refers to energy derived from sunlight that is further converted into electricity.
+It is sustainable, affordable, and constant evolving for the better.

 A standard solar power system is comprised of solar panels, inverters, and in some cases, a battery storage system.

 Step 1 – Solar panels: How they work

 - Solar cells in solar panels convert sunlight into DC electricity through the photovoltaic effect, i.e., electrical current generated by a material following exposure to light.

 - The direct current (DC) generated is transferred to an inverter to be converted into alternating current (AC) for fulfilling your power needs.

 Step 2 – Converting DC electricity into AC electricity via solar inverters

 - With a central or ‘string’ inverter, DC electricity is generated by solar panels and fed into the inverter.